James D. Lawrey

-James Donald Lawrey is a biologist, specialising in lichens.
+James Donald Lawrey is a biologist, specializing in lichens.
 He is known for leading long-term monitoring projects, taxonomy and studies of the evolution of the fungi in lichens.

 Early life and education

-After growing up in Rockville, Maryland, James (Jim) Donald Lawrey attended the University of South Dakota and was awarded a masters degree in biology in 1973.
+After growing up in Rockville, Maryland, James (Jim) Donald Lawrey attended Wake Forest University (B.S. in Biology, 1971) and the University of South Dakota (M.A. in biology, 1973).
 He gained his doctorate from Ohio State University in 1977 working on the plant, lichen and fungal communities in an abandoned coal mine, supervised by Emanuel Rudolph.

 Career

 After the award of his doctorate in 1977, he was immediately employed by George Mason University and was promoted to full professor in 1993 where he remained throughout his career.

 The focus of his research is fungal diversity and ecology and he particularly makes use of molecular phylogenetics, utilising DNA sequencing to identify fungi and assesses relationships between species.
 He is especially interested in the evolution of lichens and the fungi that form part of them.
 His work has provided new insight into the basidiolichens, focusing on the Dictyonema clade.